The Light Keeper's Legacy

 The Locations Guide below was created to help you plan, and get the most out of, an in-person Chloe tour of the islands.

 This guide contains lots of photos, maps, and descriptions.
 It also includes advice on when to visit, how to get there, and some of my favorite places to eat and stay.

-Take this free, 13-page PDF file with you on your mobile device or on paper.
+Take this free, 13-page PDF file with you on paper or your mobile device.

 Enjoy your visit to the islands!

 Related Blog Posts

 The Empty Meadow

 I had intended to write a novel “just” about Pottawatomie Lighthouse in Rock Island State Park.
 Why look any farther?
 Pottawatomie has it all: a fascinating human history, a stunning location, an impressive and beautifully restored structure.
 My husband Scott and I have done stints as live-in docents for the past five years, so we know it well.

 Water, Water Everywhere, Nor Any Drop To Drink